marisolpalmero/draft-belm-green-framework/draft-belmq-green-framework.md

 A Power Source Relationship is a relationship where one Energy Object provides power to one or more Energy Objects.

-Knowing this Power Source Relationship is required but not sufficient.
-To avoid the double-counting, only the switch port (Power Outlet) will report

 ### Physical Meter